Updated: 02.01.2022

 Role: Developer

-Risks: Reduced or Improved trust in their products.
-This really matters, if a developer ignores security bugs, their users will not trust that product, but if they are patching, even patching critical vulnerabilities (like the Adsanity plugin developers did this week) shows the users they can trust this developer to protect their users.
+Risks: Reduced or improved trust in their products.
+This really matters, if a developer ignores a vulnerability in WordPress plugin, their users will not trust that plugin.
+But if they are patching, even patching critical vulnerabilities shows the users they can trust this developer to protect their users.

 Responsibilities: The only one who can push the patch.